-Biography of Mohammed Haneef Atmar Acting Minister-Designate of Foreign Affairs of the Islamic Republic of Afghanistan
+Biography of Mohammed Haneef Atmar Minister of Foreign Affairs of the Islamic Republic of Afghanistan

 As Minister of the Interior, Mr. Atmar undertook major reform and development of the Afghan National Police to provide law and order and security services.
-At the Ministry of Education, he oversaw the launching of Afghanistan’s National Education Strategic Plan, producing significant results in education expansion and quality improvement across the nation.
-This saw remarkable gains for girls and women.
-As Minister of Rural Development, Mr. Atmar designed and implemented the National Solidary Programme (NSP), Afghanistan’s largest public investment initiative in history, with a focus on rural poverty reduction.
-Meanwhile, Mr. Atmar served as member of the Presidential Oversight Committee under President Karzai, where he played a key role in formulation of the first Afghanistan National Development Strategy in 2007-8.
+At the Ministry of Education, he launched Afghanistan’s National Education Strategic Plan, ensuring better access and quality of education across the nation.
+This resulted in remarkable gains for girls and women.
+As Minister of Rural Development, Mr. Atmar designed and implemented the National Solidary Program (NSP), Afghanistan’s largest public investment initiative in history, with a focus on rural poverty reduction.
+Meanwhile, Mr. Atmar served as a member of the Presidential Oversight Committee under President Karzai, where he played a key role in the formulation of the first Afghanistan National Development Strategy in 2007-¬8.

-Alongside his government career, Mr. Atmar has played an active role in Afghanistan’s modern political life, pioneering the participation of a new generation of technocratic leaders in Afghan politics.
-He founded the Rights and Justice Political Party in 2010.
-Here, Mr. Atmar ran an energetic, nation-wide campaign in the 2019 Presidential Elections, before withdrawing from the final race in the interest of focusing on the nascent Afghan peace process.
+Additionally, Mr. Atmar has played an active role in Afghanistan’s modern political life.
+He pioneered the participation of a new generation of technocratic leaders in the Afghan government and politics.
+In 2010, he founded the Rights and Justice Political Party in 2010 and ran an energetic, nation-wide campaign in the 2019 Presidential Elections, before withdrawing from the final race in the interest of focusing on the nascent Afghan peace process.

-During the 1990s, Mr. Atmar was as an aid worker holding senior positions with various national and international non-governmental organizations.
-A major part of his experience of working with communities across Afghanistan comes from this crucial part of his early career.
+During the 1990s, Mr. Atmar was an aid worker in Afghanistan, holding senior positions with various national and international non-governmental organizations.
+He highly values his experience of working with communities across Afghanistan early on in his career, which continues to influence his leadership.

-Mr. Atmar holds a master’s degree in Public Policy and Post-war Development Studies from the University of York, UK, and has published several academic works on the role of humanitarian aid in Afghanistan.
+Mr. Atmar holds a master’s degree in Public Policy and Post-war Development Studies from the University of York, UK.
+He has published several academic works on the role of humanitarian aid in Afghanistan.